madvadi/madvadi.github.io/README.md

 Roache, P.J., 2009. *Fundamentals of Verification and Validation*.
 Albuquerque: Hermosa Publishers.

 Anderson, J.D., 1995. *Computational Fluid Dynamics: The Basics with Applications*.
 New York: McGraw-Hill.

+Anderson, J.D., 1984. *Fundamentals of Aerodynamics*.
+New York: McGraw-Hill.